amakarj/react-weather-app/README.md

 #### States

-- Let’s start by declaring which data is needed.
-  - First, import useState Hook from React.
+Let’s start by importing useState Hook from React and then declare the states.
-  - There's need for two states: **location** for user's input and **weather** for fetched weather data.
+There's a need for two states:
+- **location** - stores user's input
+- **weather** - stores the weather data fetched from Current Conditions API

+App.js

 ```
 import React, { useState } from 'react';